aslanix/SmallStepNI/README.md

 ### Noninterference for bridge steps.

-We introduce a shorthand for interference for all relations with n steps, and use that in the statement of the bridge noninterference; the following is an excerpt from [NIBridge.v](NIBridge.v), where the last four lines in the definition encode the postconditions.
+The following is an excerpt from [NIBridge.v](NIBridge.v), where the last four lines in the definition encode the postconditions.